xregistry/spec/core/spec.md

     to this attribute.
     If `enum` is not empty and `strict` is `true` then this map MUST NOT contain any value that is not specified in the `enum` array
+  - Each `ifvalue` value MUST be unique across all `ifvalue` entries at that level in the model
   - Type: Map where each value of the attribute is the key of the map
   - OPTIONAL